TheShittyList/GDListTemplate/README.md

-# Welcome to the maintained Geometry Dash Shitty List repo!
+# Welcome to the Geometry Dash Shitty List template!

 # FAQ